karissat2/karissat2.github.io/projects/itinerease.md

 I proposed the idea for ItinerEase based on my passion for travel and the desire for a single platform that simplifies the entire planning process.
 As part of the design team, I conducted user research and designed the wireframes and high-fidelity mockups for the home and itinerary pages.

+## Research

+### Persona
+Each team member created a persona of a potential user.
+I created the persona Summer, a young college student looking to travel with friends.

+## Wire Frames

+### Task 1: Creating an Itinerary
+Sequence 1: A user wants to manually plan her trip itinerary by hand.

 ## Home Page
  The home page provides users with an overview of their upcoming trip, including a countdown, upcoming activities based on the itinerary, and quick access to saved destinations.
  <div>